 Great!
 You have been accepted into the program and are ready to begin.
 Usually you will want to start your coursework when the next semester begins.
 You should contact your advisor to find out what course(s) to enroll in first.
-Once you have begun that, you should get together with her or him to plan your complete program.
-Elsewhere on this website you will find the requirements for the various programs as well as downloadable copies of the Program of Study forms.
-Print them out when you go to see your advisor, who will help you decide what courses to take and when to take them.
+Once you have begun that, you should get together with your advisor to plan your complete program.
+This website includes descriptions of the requirements for the different programs as well as downloadable copies of the programs of study you will need to file.

 Are there assistantships and teaching opportunities available?

-There are a few assistantships available for Instructional Technology graduate students.
-You will need to apply at different places to be eligible for each one.
-You can apply at the Educational Foundations and Special Services department in 405 White Hall to compete for one of a handful of assistantships working with individual faculty members.
-You can apply at Academic Computing on the second floor of White Hall to work in the technology services group.
-There are also departments in Moulton Hall that often make use of our students.
-Again, you need to pursue each of these opportunities separately.
+There are a small number of assistantships available for Educational Technology graduate students.
+You can apply at the School of Teaching, Learning and Curriculum Studies in 404 White Hall to compete for one of a handful of assistantships working with individual faculty members.
+Or contact Shannon Stewart (firstname.lastname@example.org) for more information.
+You can apply at Academic Computing or the Instructional Resource Center on the second floor of White Hall to work in the technology services group.
+There are also departments around the university that might make use of your skills.

 How will my work be assessed?